 This years itinerary is very similar to last year with highlights

-the cob, wine and cheese; Wednesday night banquet dinner
+wine and cheese; Wednesday night banquet dinner at the Cuckoo

-Cuckoo Trattoria and Pizzeria; beer garden with free munchies
+Trattoria and Pizzeria; beer garden with free munchies each day;

 free coffee and hot chocolate for players, guests and spectators

-A more detailed list with event times will be forth coming.
+more detailed list with event times can be found under the Events

 When you arrive at the rink on Tuesday September 10th, managers

-pick up your team's registration package.
-As well, your team
+up your team's registration package.
+As well, your team will be

-be assigned an Ambassador (see below) to assist you throughout
+assigned an Ambassador (see below) to assist you throughout the

 Registration packages will include tournament program booklets